JanWichelmann/AoETechTree/README.md

 This software is published under the MIT/X11 license.
 Please read the LICENSE for further information.

-The general approach to do a DLL injection ist based on the Code-Project article "A More Complete DLL Injection Solution Using CreateRemoteThread" (http://www.codeproject.com/Articles/20084/A-More-Complete-DLL-Injection-Solution-Using-Creat).
+The general approach to do a DLL injection is based on the Code-Project article "A More Complete DLL Injection Solution Using CreateRemoteThread" (http://www.codeproject.com/Articles/20084/A-More-Complete-DLL-Injection-Solution-Using-Creat).
 I would like to thank the author for his detailed explanations and examples and recommend this article to everybody who wants to get a deeper understanding of how a DLL injection is performed.